Breaking a Lease in New York

-Most tenants sign a lease agreement with the plan to stay for the full duration of the agreed term.
+Most tenants sign a lease agreement with the plan to stay for the full duration of the lease term.
 However, sometimes it’s not possible to stay until the formal expiration date.

-Here are some common reasons for tenants wanting to break a lease in New York:
+Here are some common reasons a tenant may want to break a lease in New York:

 - Wanting to live closer to elderly parents.